 - Simpler process: The process is easy to understand, since you only need to take action when some kind of problem occurs.

-- Best solution in some cases: There will be times when the amount of time and money invested in preventive maintenance planning and strategy will be a lot more than the simple ‘stop and repair costs’ of corrective maintenance.
+- Best solution in some cases: There will be times when the amount of time and money invested in preventive maintenance planning and strategy will be a lot more than the simple ‘stop and repair costs’ of reactive maintenance.

 What are the disadvantages?